CDSoft/luax/README.md

 ![](luax/doc/luax-banner.svg)

 > [!IMPORTANT]
-> Version 10 is a significant rework: Bang, Ypp and Lsvg are now part of the
+> Version 10 is a significant rework: Bang and Ypp are now part of the
 > LuaX repository.
 Binaries are smaller and the build system is faster.
 > LuaSec and OpenSSL have been removed (use [`curl.http`](luax/doc/curl.md) instead).